Milnor fibre boundary of a non-isolated surface singularity: The fibrations

+\bekezdes {\bf The size of the Jordan blocks.} By the above discussion we can now easily prove an addendum of Lemma \ref{geneig} regarding the size of the Jordan blocks of different operators.

+\begin{proposition} All the Jordan blocks of the monodromy operators acting on $H_1(\partial F\setminus V_g)$ and $H_1(\partial F)$ have size at most two.
+The number of Jordan blocks of size two of the monodromy acting on $H_1(\partial F\setminus V_g)$ agrees for any fixed eigenvalue with the number of size two Jordan blocks of $M_{\Phi,hor}$ acting on $\coker (M_{\Phi,ver}-I)$.
+Moreover, this number is an upper bound for the number of Jordan blocks of size two of the monodromy acting on $H_1(\partial F)$ for any fixed eigenvalue. \end{proposition} \ix{monodromy!Jordan block}

+\begin{proof} By the exact sequence (\ref{eq:LES}) it is enough to prove the statement for $H_1(\partial F\setminus V_g)$.
+This homology group can be inserted in the Wang exact sequence (\ref{eq:WANg}).
+Since the size of the Jordan blocks of the monodromy acting on $H_1(F_\Phi)$ is at most two by \ref{geneig}, it is enough to show that the sequence (\ref{eq:WANg}) has an equivariant splitting.
+Note that the last surjection of (\ref{eq:WANg}) is the same as $\arg_*:H_1(\partial F\setminus V_g)\to \Z$, and the monodromy on $\Z$ acts trivially.
+Consider a component of $\partial F\cap V_g$, let $\gamma$ be a small oriented meridian around it in $\partial F$.
+Then the class of $\gamma$ is preserved by the Milnor monodromy (as being part of $\partial_1F$) and $\arg_*([\gamma])=1$; hence such a splitting exists.
+The last two statements also follow from this discussion. \end{proof}

-\begin{bekezdes}{\bf Final remark.} In order to understand the homology of $\partial F$, one does not need any information regarding the generalized $(\lambda\not=1)$--eigenspaces of $M_{\Phi,ver}$ and $\oplus_j M^\Phi_{j,ver}$, although they codify important information about the ICIS $\Phi$.
-This will be the subject of a forthcoming research.
-Nevertheless, for $f$ homogeneous, we will determine the complete Jordan--block structure via the identities (\ref{feature1}), see (\ref{ss:applJo}). \end{bekezdes}
+\begin{remark} In order to understand the homology of $\partial F$, one does not need any information regarding the generalized $(\lambda\not=1)$--eigenspaces of $M_{\Phi,ver}$ and $\oplus_j M^\Phi_{j,ver}$, although they codify important information about the ICIS $\Phi$.
+This will be the subject of forthcoming research.
+Nevertheless, for $f$ homogeneous, we will determine the complete Jordan--block structure via the identities \ref{feature1}, see \ref{ss:applJo}. \ix{generalized eigenspace} \end{remark}

-\section{The ranks of $H_1(\partial F)$ and $H_1(\partial F\setminus V_g)$ via plumbing.}
+\chapter{The ranks of $H_1(\partial F)$ and $H_1(\partial F\setminus V_g)$ via plumbing}

 \labelpar{s:Jordan}